We build understanding, empathy and connections between disabled youth and their peers to co-create a world without ableism.

 Disability, Advocacy, and Building Power

 Join two advocates from the Colorado Cross-Disability Coalition in exploring how to become an advocate for disability rights or an ally for students with disabilities.
 We’ll explore the intersection of disability and white privilege.
 We will give you concrete ideas on how to disrupt disability oppression.

 A current high school student will give a presentation on what it’s like to live with a physical disability.
 Gain insight on what others around us face and open your eyes to a new perspective that allows you to understand what you can do to be more inclusive and supportive of people with disabilities.
 Come with questions; there will be a question and answer portion and time for discussion.

 Presented in various iterations by different local students

-Disability Justice Leaders Who Inspire Us
+Disability Justice Leaders Who Guide Our Work

 Here’s a list of folx who are leading the conversation on disability justice today.
 They inspire and inform our work.
 Follow them on social media, or seek out opportunities to hear them speak to dig deeper on these issues.